Stephen J. Coyle

-Stephen Coyle, AIA, LEED AP, CNU has over 30 years of experience as an architect, urban designer, and public facilitator in a wide range of public and private projects around the nation.
-His specialty is managing and planning new and redeveloping transit-oriented public and private developments.
-Steve has worked at multiple scales and levels Ð from single buildings to regions, from new transit and waterfront facilities to redeveloped transit-oriented villages.
+I have over 30 years of experience as an architect, urban designer, and public facilitator in a wide range of public and private projects around the nation.
+My specialty is managing and planning new and redeveloping sustainable, resilient, and beautiful public and private developments.
+I’ve worked at multiple scales and levels from single buildings to regions, from new transit and waterfront facilities to redeveloped transit-oriented villages.

-He has synthesized his experiences in both design and development into an approach that maximizes design by fully integrating architecture, circulation, codes, engineering, finance, and the project approval process.
-He is a national leader in the Charrette process that is often used to facilitate this management approach to a project.
+I synthesize my experiences in both design and development into an approach that maximizes design by fully integrating architecture, circulation, codes, engineering, finance, and the project approval process.
+As an international leader in the Charrette process, I often used it to facilitate this management approach to a project.

 Consultants and Collaborations

 I continue to collaborate with the finest planning, architecture, transportation, civil, and other consultancies around the world, plus NGO’s and public and private developing entities.